 Mistake #4: Not practicing enough

 How to avoid it: Once you’ve drafted your speech and presentation, take the time to go over them and practice as if you’re presenting at the live event.
+Practice allows you to come up with the best way to phrase things and even allows you to get reliable feedback in advance through mock presentations.
+By hosting mock presentations, you can get valuable insight from valued peers that you can then use to improve your performance.
 This will allow you to be fully prepared and fully capable in time for the webinar.

 Mistake #5: Not engaging with your audience